 On Monday, the judge, Maxwell Wiley, who presides over the high-profile case, asked the parties if they had any “particular instructions” they would like him to give to the jury before they go into deliberations next week.
 Both the defense and the prosecution have rested their cases.
 After their closing arguments, which will begin next Monday, December 2, the jury will deliberate on a verdict for Mr. Penny.

-When Neely, a 30-year old street performer, who was homeless at the time and had a long history of drug use and mental illness, boarded a subway in lower Manhattan, he immediately began shouting at passengers that he was thirsty, hungry, ready to go prison and ready to die.
+When Neely, a 30-year old street performer, who was homeless at the time and had a long history of drug use and mental illness, boarded a subway in lower Manhattan, he threw his jacket on the ground and immediately began shouting at passengers that he was thirsty, hungry, ready to go prison and ready to die.
 Though Neely did not physically attack anyone, and did not carry a weapon, the tone of his voice, according to witnesses, was extremely menacing.
 So much so that one witness testified that she feared for her life.

-Mr. Penny grabbed Neely from behind, put him in a chokehold, brought him to the ground and held him on the floor of the subway car for about six minutes.
+Mr. Penny grabbed Neely from behind, put him in a chokehold, brought him to the ground and held him on the floor of the subway car for about six minutes, a video recorded of the incident shows.
 Two other men helped Mr. Penny restrain Neely.

-A video, recorded by a freelance journalist who was also on the train, shows how Mr. Penny holds Neely in the chokehold, how he wrapped his legs around Neely’s legs to secure him, and how Neely’s body eventually goes limp as the two men lay entangled on the floor of the subway car.
+The video further shows how Mr. Penny wrapped his legs around Neely’s legs to secure him, and how Neely’s body eventually goes limp as the two men lay entangled on the floor of the subway car.
 When officers arrived at the scene, Neely was unresponsive but for a slight pulse.
 He was pronounced dead at the hospital about an hour later.

 Manhattan district attorney Alvin Bragg, whose office is prosecuting the case, accuses Mr. Penny of using excessive force and recklessly killing Neely by holding the chokehold too long, something he should have known can have deadly consequences, after training as a Marine for four years.